How To Get Child Care Assistance

 3. Discounted daycare through nonprofits

 There are quite a few local nonprofit organizations that offer daycare assistance to families in need.
 Some YMCAs, for example, offer an Alternative Payment (AP) daycare program for children up to 13 years old.
+Others donate childcare vouchers to parents.
 Check with your local nonprofits or religious organizations as well, as many offer sliding scale options for daycare.

 Low-income families can receive financial coaching for free through organizations like LIFT.
 Parents work with their own coach, who offers advice and support on everything from finances to education.
 LIFT also provides funds for emergencies that may stand in the way of meeting long-term goals.